Posted by Vikram Rathod

 Table of Contents

-Many a times we get questions about website redirects as there are some folks who are unaware about the purpose of a redirect.
-Others don’t understand the technical terms used in blog posts and on other websites that gives information on the redirects.
-There are some who understand the concept of a redirect, however they remain confused about when to use the various kinds of redirects, viz.
+Many times we get questions about website redirects as there are some folks who are unaware of the purpose of a redirect.
+Others don’t understand the technical terms used in blog posts and on other websites that give information on the redirects.
+There are some who understand the concept of a redirect, however, they remain confused about when to use the various kinds of redirects, viz.
 301, 302 and others.

 Let’s take some time to see the reasons your website might need to use a redirect followed by which, we will see the various types of redirects.